putiw/DecodingPublic/README.md

 <br />

-This analysis resulted in figure 7 and 8.
+* This analysis resulted in figure 7 and 8.
 See orginal paper [here](https://www.biorxiv.org/content/10.1101/2021.03.04.433946v1).
 See the code for this analysis here: [run_Searchlight](https://github.com/putiw/DecodingPublic/blob/master/run_Searchlight.m).

-The required input files to the searchlight analysis are the functional scans in fsaverage6 space in the **derivatives/fmriprep/sub-xxxx/func/** folder.
+* The required input files to the searchlight analysis are the functional scans in fsaverage6 space in the **derivatives/fmriprep/sub-xxxx/func/** folder.
 The file name should contain "*space-fsaverage6_hemi-R_bold.func.gii".

-You will also need the inflate surface files in the **derivatives/freesurfer/fsaverage6/mri** folder.
+* You will also need the inflate surface files in the **derivatives/freesurfer/fsaverage6/mri** folder.

-All of the above can be found on OpenNeuro.

 <br />

-The output is the 81924 by 1 matrix containing one decoding accuracy value for each vertex in the fsaverage6 space.
+* The output is the 81924 by 1 matrix containing one decoding accuracy value for each vertex in the fsaverage6 space.
 This result can be then used in further analysis.

-You will need to manually define three directories.
+* You will need to manually define three directories.
 ```matlab
 bidsDir = '/Volumes/Vision/MRI/DecodingPublic'; % project directory containing the folder **derivatives**.
 fsDir = '/Applications/freesurfer/7.2.0'; % freesurfer directory, most likely in application folder.